JNPRAutomate/nsmburst-detector/README.md

 ```
 user@device$ ./nsautomate.py
-usage: nsautomate.py [-h] [---output] [---no-output] [--log LOG]
+usage: nsautomate.py [-h] [--output] [--no-output] [--clear-session]
-                     [--log-level LOGLEVEL] [--csv CSVFile] [--host HOST]
+                     [--log LOG] [--log-level LOGLEVEL] [--csv CSVFile]
-                     [--username USERNAME] [--password PASSWORD]
+                     [--host HOST] [--username USERNAME] [--password PASSWORD]
                      [--password-secure]

 Gather options from the user

 optional arguments:
 -h, --help            show this help message and exit
-  ---output             Specify if you want to print output to standard out.
+--output              Specify if you want to print output to standard out.
                       Defaults to printing output.
-  ---no-output          Specify if you do not want to print output to standard
+--no-output           Specify if you do not want to print output to standard
                       out.
+--clear-session       Clears all other admin sessions.
+Ensure the successful
+                      completion of the script.
 --log LOG             Specify the file name where to save the output to.
 --log-level LOGLEVEL  Specify the verbosity of logging.
 Default 0 provides
                       basic logging.
 Setting log level to 1 provides max
                       output.
 --csv CSVFile         Specify the CSV file to read hosts from.
 --host HOST           Specify single host to connect to.
 Can not be used
                       with --csv.
 --username USERNAME   Specify the default username to use when not specified
                       within the csv.
 --password PASSWORD   Specify the default password to use when not specified
                       within the csv.
 --password-secure     Be prompted for the the default password.
 ```

 #Examples